Your 6-Step Financial Reset for 2025

 4. Does your NHS Pension show the correct accrued benefit?

-Whilst your TRS gives you your pension valuation, it’s also worth writing to the NHS Pensions Agency to get a detailed service history and/or the amount you are deemed to have contributed to your pension.
+Whilst your TRS and Remedial Annual Statements give you a good deal of information about your NHS pension, it’s also worth writing to the NHS Pensions Agency to get a detailed service history and/or the amount you are deemed to have contributed to your pension.

-Any mistakes can be spotted early and rectified there and then, not when you’re about to retire and you realise your full service years haven’t been credited for just that…years!
+This way, any mistakes can be spotted early and rectified there and then, not when you’re about to retire and you realise your full-service years haven’t been credited for just that…years!

 5. What additional tax relief can you claim?